 Upon receipt of a report or complaint, the Title IX Coordinator and/or his or her designee will promptly contact the Complainant to discuss the availability of Supportive Measures.
-The Title IX Coordinator and/or his or her designee will consider the Complainant's wishes with regard to Supportive Measures and will promptly impose reasonable and appropriate Supportive Measures designed to restore or preserve the Complainant's equal access to the Institution's education programs and activities.
-The Institution will also employ such measures as appropriate to protect the safety of all parties, the Institution's educational environment, or to deter Sexual Misconduct.
+The Title IX Coordinator and/or his or her designee will consider the Complainant's wishes with regard to Supportive Measures and will promptly impose reasonable and appropriate Supportive Measures designed to restore or preserve the Complainant's equal access to AGST's education programs and activities.
+AGST will also employ such measures as appropriate to protect the safety of all parties, AGST's educational environment, or to deter Sexual Misconduct.
 The Title IX Coordinator and/or his or her designee shall document the reasons why any determination not to provide Supportive Measures was not clearly unreasonable in light of the known circumstances, including, but not limited to, a circumstance where the Complainant does not request Supportive Measures.
 The Title IX Coordinator will maintain records of any Supportive Measures taken in response to a report or Formal Complaint of Sexual Misconduct for seven (7) years.

-A Complainant or Respondent may request Supportive Measures, or the Institution may choose to implement Supportive Measures at its discretion to ensure the safety of all parties and/or the broader Institution Community.
+A Complainant or Respondent may request Supportive Measures, or AGST may choose to implement Supportive Measures at its discretion to ensure the safety of all parties and/or the broader AGST Community.
 Supportive Measures may be implemented regardless of whether a Formal Complaint is filed.
 The Title IX Coordinator is responsible for coordinating the effective implementation of Supportive Measures.

 All individuals are encouraged to report concerns about failure of any person to abide by any restrictions imposed as a Supportive Measure.
-The Institution will take prompt and responsive action to enforce any previously implemented Supportive Measure.
+AGST will take prompt and responsive action to enforce any previously implemented Supportive Measure.
 The Title IX Coordinator may implement Supportive Measures at any time after receipt of an alleged violation of this policy.
-The Institution will maintain the confidentiality of any Supportive Measures provided to the Complainant or Respondent, to the extent that maintaining such confidentiality would not impair the ability of the Institution to provide the Supportive Measures.
+AGST will maintain the confidentiality of any Supportive Measures provided to the Complainant or Respondent, to the extent that maintaining such confidentiality would not impair the ability of AGST to provide the Supportive Measure.
 Supportive Measures that may be provided to a Complainant or Respondent include:

-- Access to counseling services and assistance in setting up initial appointments, both on or off campus: - Imposition of a campus no-contact order or mutual restrictions on contact between the parties; - Extension of deadlines or other course-related adjustments, including rescheduling of exams and assignments; - Providing alternative course completion options; - A change in class schedule or transferring sections, including the ability to drop a course without penalty; - A change in work schedule or job assignment;
+- Access to community third-party counseling services and assistance in setting up initial appointments; - Imposition of a campus no-contact order or mutual restrictions on contact between the parties: - Extension of deadlines or other course-related adjustments, including rescheduling of exams and assignments;

-- A change in a student's Institution-owned residence; - Assistance from Institution staff in completing residence relocation; - Relocation of office space; - Limiting an individual or organization's access to certain Institution facilities or activities pending resolution of the matter; - A voluntary leave of absence; - Providing an escort to ensure safe movement between classes, buildings or activities; - Providing medical services through health center resources; - Providing academic support services; - Increasing security and monitoring of certain areas of the campus; and - Any other remedy that can be tailored to the involved individuals to achieve the goal of this policy without unreasonably burdening the other party.
+- Providing alternative course completion options; - A change in class schedule or transferring sections, including the ability to drop a course without penalty; - A change in work schedule or job assignment; - Relocation of office space; - Limiting an individual or organization's access to certain areas of AGST's facilities or activities pending resolution of the matter; - A voluntary leave of absence; - Providing an escort to ensure safe movement between classes or activities; - Providing assistance to community medical services; - Providing academic support services; - Increasing security and monitoring of certain areas of the campus; and - Any other remedy that can be tailored to the involved individuals to achieve the goal of this policy without unreasonably burdening the other party.

-Optional, Informal Resolution
+Optional Informal Resolution